cs456s25/labs/lab03/lab03_description.md

     or(out, or_out, i3);
 endmodule
 ```
-3. Create the 'schematic' and verify it is the correct circuit.
+3. After writing verilog for your multiplexor, create the 'schematic' and verify it is the correct circuit.
    Recall `RTL analysis` -> `Open Elaborated Design`
-4. Edit your verilog if necessary.
+5. Edit your verilog if necessary.
-5. Once your verilog and circuit are correct get screen captures for your report.
+6. Once your verilog and circuit are correct get screen captures for your report.
-6. In a prior lab, force values were used to create a timing diagram that demonstrates the circuit is functioning correctly.
+7. In a prior lab, force values were used to create a timing diagram that demonstrates the circuit is functioning correctly.
     Generating these force values over and over is time consuming and has to be repeated each debugging session.
    Today we will learn to use a testbench to run a simulation instead.

 ## Understanding a testbench ##
 6. A testbench is a way to run a simulation without typing in tcl commands.
-Below is one designed to test all inputs of the `combo_eq` module you wrote above.
+Below is one designed to test all inputs of the `mux2-1` module you wrote above.
 Let's make sure you understand key aspects of the code below.

 ### Timescale
 ```verilog